swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

 * An impossible case (when an existing choice has been removed).
 * A redundant case that could never be reached (the case has been subsumed in a previous case -- this can sometimes be non-obvious).

-Now let’s look at some real examples of how exhaustive matching can help you write correct code.
+Now let's look at some real examples of how exhaustive matching can help you write correct code.

 ## Avoiding nulls with the Option type ##

-We’ll start with an extremely common scenario where the caller should always check for an invalid case, namely testing for nulls.
+We'll start with an extremely common scenario where the caller should always check for an invalid case, namely testing for nulls.
 A typical C# program is littered with code like this:

 {% highlight csharp %}
 if (myObject != null)